flowchart TD

 It is possible to invite anyone who has an email address to join your project.
 Students and employees from most Universities (and Universities of Applied Sciences) will be able to login to SRAM using their institution credentials.
 Collaborators from abroad or e.g. private sector can create an eduID first and then use that to login to SRAM and accept the invitation.

-In SRAM there are groups that can be used to grant members of your collaboration to the right to pause, resume and delete workspaces
+Follow the guides on how to create and manage groups and how to grant members of your collaboration the right to pause, resume and delete workspaces

-In SRAM there are groups that can be used to grant members of your collaboration to the right to create new workspaces using the wallet of your project
+Follow the guides on how to create and manage groups and how to grant members of your collaboration the right to create new workspaces using the wallet of your project

 Next